 Sometimes the number of images and possible looks can seem quite overwhelming; here is an edited selection to start you off.

 Sometimes it’s good to read an actual, physical, glossy magazine, but if you don’t have the money, the following two both have good websites as well:

 Vogue – the mother of all fashion magazines.
 Not noticeably relevant to most teenage girls’ daily life, but an absolute must for true fashionistas – and it also has a Miss Vogue section designed for younger readers (with more realistic prices).
 Vogue also hosts an annual competition for fashion journalism, which has started many journalists’ careers.
 You might also enjoy TeenVogue, which is an American publication but available in the UK from WHSmith or by subscription – although you won’t be able to buy most of the clothes, the content is fresh and relevant to UK girls as well.

 Elle – smart, stylish, modern fashion magazine and website

-The Guardian and The Daily Telegraph both have good fashion coverage; if you buy the actual papers you will be helping to support journalism and journalists, but if you are short of money plenty of fashion content is also free to view online.
+The Guardian and The Daily Telegraph both have good fashion coverage; if you buy the actual papers you will be helping to support journalism and journalists, but if you’re short of money plenty of fashion content is also free to view online.

 Lots of teenage girls write their own blogs, photographing and analysing their own fashion choices.
 Everyone’s style is different, so have a look around the internet and find one you like.
-You will find more wide-ranging fashion inspiration in the following blogs:
+You’ll find more wide-ranging fashion inspiration in the following blogs:

 The Sartorialist was one of the pioneering street-fashion blogs, and is still going strong with photos of inspirational individuals from around the world.